arthurlovekin/gomboc/README.md

 The popularized gomboc is not actually a gomboc, but such objects do exist.
-I want to find one, and 3d-print it.
+I want to find one and 3d-print it.

 Approaches:
 1. Create a solid from a collection of half-planes (convex by construction).
 Then use gradient descent or other optimization to move the planes until they form a gomboc.